thomaserlang/XenBackup/README.md

 # How it works

- 1. Retrives all the virtual machines running on the xenserver
+ 1. Retrives all the virtual machines running on the XenServer
  2. Creates a snapshot
  3. Downloads the snapshot
  4. Deletes the snapshot